-Recognized as one of Canada's Top 100 Employers (2022), Canada's Top Family-Friendly Employers (2022) and BC's Top Employers (2022):
+Recognized as one of Canada's Top 100 Employers (2023), Canada's Top Family-Friendly Employers (2022) and BC's Top Employers (2022):

-Mediacorp Canada Inc. staff editors (Nov 11, 2021)
+Mediacorp Canada Inc. staff editors (Nov 17, 2022)

-Here are some of the reasons why British Columbia Investment Management Corp. / BCI was selected as one of Canada's Top 100 Employers (2022), Canada's Top Family-Friendly Employers (2022) and BC's Top Employers (2022):
+Here are some of the reasons why British Columbia Investment Management Corp. / BCI was selected as one of Canada's Top 100 Employers (2023), Canada's Top Family-Friendly Employers (2022) and BC's Top Employers (2022):

-- BCI supports new mothers with generous maternity and parental leave top-up payments (to 85 per cent of salary for 52 weeks) as well as new fathers and adoptive parents (to 85 per cent of salary for 36 weeks) -- parents returning from leave can also participate in a buddy program, which matches participants with employees who returned from leave in the past year
+- BCI supports new mothers with generous maternity and parental leave top-up payments (to 85 per cent of salary for 52 weeks) as well as new fathers and adoptive parents (to 85 per cent of salary for 36 weeks)

 - BCI helps employees maintain a healthy balance between work and personal time, offering four weeks of starting vacation allowance along with six additional paid personal days, which can be scheduled at employees' convenience

 - BCI has followed a multi-phased return-to-work program, leading to hybrid options that include three days onsite and two days working from home -- and has introduced the option to apply to work from anywhere for up to one month each year

 The sky’s the limit for employee growth at BCI